tristanls/logly/README.md

     logly.stderr( 'stderr log' );
     // stderr: stderr log
     // *above does not include 'myapp'

+If you want color then you can enable it (by default color is disabled):

+    logly.color(true);

 `logly` also accepts functions as input; this is primarily to conditionally produce a debug output of complex something if in `debug` mode, for example: